akondrahman/akondrahman.github.io/_pages/about.md

 Latest
 ======
+- Feb 10, 2023: Our grant on software supply chain security was funded.
+Thanks NSA!
 - Nov 26, 2022: Congrats to Shamim and Brinto on their paper acceptance at the ACM Transactions on Software Engineering and Methodology (TOSEM).
 - Sep 20, 2022: Congrats to Farzana on her first transactions journal (ACM Transactions on Privacy and Security)!
 - Aug 01, 2022: Started as a tenure-track assistant professor at Auburn University.